With cryptocurrency derivatives on the rise, traders are constantly on the lookout for new margin exchanges.

 Read this BTSE review to find out.
 Here we compare the pros and cons of the exchange, its trading experience fees, leverage, security, trading products, and more.

 BTSE, pronounced ‘bitsie’ is a cryptocurrency derivatives exchange that was launched in 2018 as a platform designed to bridge traditional fiat markets with a multi-currency derivatives trading platform and spot exchange.

-- Experienced, public-facing team
+- Founded by a trustworthy and public-facing team

 - Limited customer support options